kenvandemar/struck-management/README.md

  - yarn install or npm install
  - yarn run:server to start server
  - yarn run:client to start client
+ - yarn run watch-css to compile SCSS to CSS and watch CSS change
  - Login just for decoration and design purpose, just click Login button to navigate to the home page

 # Run production on local